There are tons of accessories that compliment and enhance your grooming experience.

 They vary in price from a few dollars to a few hundred dollars.

-I found a reasonably priced model that has some great reviews – Shave Ready Straight Razor.
+I found a reasonably priced model that has some great reviews – Black Widow Straight Razor.

 Whatever straight razor you buy, it’s always a good idea to apply some shaving lotion first, to prevent the skin from reddening and burning.

-I use a regular post shave moisturizer which the same brand as the cologne and shower gel I use, which really gives me a great smell that lasts much longer.
+I use this quality post shave moisturizer which is the same brand as the cologne and shower gel I use, which really gives me a great, ‘layered’ scent that lasts much longer.

 A good quality pair of scissors is an absolute must in the hair industry.